An Introduction to Advance Directives

 Who Should Create an Advance Directive?

 Everyone should create an advance directive but it’s especially important for patients with progressive neurodegenerative diseases like dementia or Alzheimer’s disease to create an advance directive.
 Patients with these diseases should create their advance directive soon after receiving the diagnosis.
-Additionally, copies of the advance directive should be provided to family members, those people that are named as proxy or agent, and your medical providers, along with discussions about what is contained within the advance directive.
+Additionally, copies of the advance directive should be provided to family members, those people who are named as proxies or agents, and your medical providers, along with discussions about what is contained within the advance directive.
 This will ensure they understand everything in the document, and you will be able to answer any of their questions about your treatment preferences.

 If you have been diagnosed with a terminal illness, it is important to create an advance directive that’s tailored to your illness.
 Before you begin writing the advance directive, you can talk to your healthcare providers about the treatments you will most likely be given.
 As the disease progresses, you may begin thinking more about Do-Not-Resuscitate orders and mechanical ventilation.
 Your healthcare provider will help you understand what these orders mean and help you decide what will ultimately be best for your health and comfort.